joshuakon-git/datatalk/README.md

 ## Example questions

 With the demo sales dataset loaded:
-- "What month had the highest profit margin?"
+- "What month had the highest profit margin?" *(calculated dynamically from revenue and cost columns)*
 - "Which product generated the most revenue?"
 - "Show total revenue by month"
-- "What is the return rate by product?"
+- "What is the return rate by product?" *(calculated dynamically from returns and units sold)*
 - "Compare revenue across regions"
 - "Which channel performed better, online or retail?"